nodejs/nodejs.org/pages/en/docs/guides/diagnostics/memory/using-gc-traces.md

 [40977:0x128008000]     2066 ms: Mark-sweep (reduce) 99.6 (102.5) -> 99.6 (102.5) MB, 46.7 / 0.0 ms  (+ 0.0 ms in 0 steps since start of marking, biggest step 0.0 ms, walltime since start of marking 47 ms) (average mu = 0.154, current mu = 0.155) allocati[40977:0x128008000]     2123 ms: Mark-sweep (reduce) 99.6 (102.5) -> 99.6 (102.5) MB, 47.7 / 0.0 ms  (+ 0.0 ms in 0 steps since start of marking, biggest step 0.0 ms, walltime since start of marking 48 ms) (average mu = 0.165, current mu = 0.175) allocati
 ```

 > Note: In the context of real application, it could be cumbersome to find the leaked object in the code.
-Heap snpashot could help you to find it.
+Heap snapshot could help you to find it.
 Visit the [guide dedicated to heap snapshot][]

 ### Slowness